maple-labs/maple-docs/technical-resources/withdrawal-managers/cyclical-withdrawal-manager.md

 # Overview

-The process of withdrawing assets that have been deposited into a Maple pool is managed by the `WithdrawalManager`.
 The `WithdrawalManager` holds custody of user's LP tokens and allows them to withdraw at specified time intervals ("**Withdrawal Window**") after waiting a minimum of a full **Withdrawal Cycle**.
 The purpose of this mechanism is to allow for users to get a fair distribution of cash in the event of partial liquidity in the system.
 This is done by grouping users into cycles so that pro-rata distributions of available cash can be performed.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/44272939/196679371-65d27dc2-5c89-40fc-88d6-55985b888221.svg" height="1000" />